top of page

 The verb 'violate' has its etymological roots in Latin.
 It stems from the Latin word 'violare,' which means 'to treat with violence' or 'to break.'
 This Latin term is related to 'vis,' meaning 'force' or 'violence.'
 Therefore, when we use the term 'violate' to describe the act of breaking or acting against a rule, a law, an agreement, or a moral standard, we are drawing upon its historical association with forceful transgression or infringement.
 'Violate' conveys the notion of forcefully and often willfully crossing boundaries or committing actions that go against established norms or regulations.

-Quiz: Find the meaning of the verb violate:
+Find the correct meaning of the verb violate:

 Try Again!